 Sun Prairie, WI 53596

-If you previously submitted a request for privacy and would now like to revoke that request, write to us at the address above.Additional Information for Residents of New York State
+If you previously submitted a request for privacy or alternative contact information and would now like to revoke that request, write to us at the above address.

-New York Insurance Law states that no insurer, solely because an individual is or has been the victim of domestic violence, may:
+New York Insurance Law Section 2612 states that no insurer, solely because an individual is or has been the victim of domestic violence, may:

-- designate domestic violence as a preexisting condition, for which coverage will be denied or reduced;
+c. designate domestic violence as a preexisting condition, for which coverage will be denied or reduced.

 The fact that a person is or has been a victim of domestic violence is not a permitted underwriting criterion.

-For Illinois Insurance Law 215 ILCS 5/355b, with respect to any company that issues, delivers, amends, or renews an individual or group policy of accident and health insurance shall accommodate a reasonable request by a person covered by a policy issued by the company to receive communications of claim-related information from the company by alternative means or at alternative locations if the person clearly states that disclosure of all or part of the information could endanger the person.
+Illinois Insurance Law 215 ILCS 5/355b requires that any company that issues, delivers, amends, or renews an individual or group policy of accident and health insurance shall accommodate a reasonable request by a person covered by a policy issued by the company to receive communications of claim-related information from the company by alternative means or at alternative locations if the person clearly states that disclosure of all or part of the information could endanger the person.
 If a child is a covered person, then the right established by this section may be asserted by the child’s parent or guardian.

 Except with the express consent of the person making the request, a company may not disclose to the policyholder: (1) the address, telephone number, or any other personally identifying information of the person who made the request or child for whose benefit a request was made; (2) the nature of the health care services provided; or (3) the name or address of the provider of health care services.

-For further information on domestic violence services, you can contact the Illinois Domestic Violence Helpline by dialing 1-877-863-6338 or by accessing the website for the Illinois Department of Human Services Domestic Violence Victim Services at the following link: https://www.dhs.state.il.us/page.aspx?item=30275
+For additional information, please call the Illinois Domestic Violence Helpline at 1-877-863-6338 or go to the Illinois Department of Human Services Domestic Violence Victim Services website at: https://www.dhs.state.il.us/page.aspx?item=30275